-During the UvA's Bachelor's week you had the possibility to meet students and lecturers from Communication Science during a live online session.
+During the UvA's Bachelor's Week, you had the possibility to meet students and lecturers from Communication Science during a live online session.
 After a short presentation, you could ask them everything you want to know about the programme.
 The Meet & Ask session took place at Friday 15 October.
-Did you miss this?
-You can watch the session back if you click on the video on the right.
+You can watch it here.

 What will you learn during this study?
 Who are the students and teachers of Communication Science?
 Find out in this short clip!

 Did you watch the webinar and/or visited an online session, and did this make you enthusiastic about our programme?
 In the Online Q&A session you will get the opportunity to ask a student about his or her personal experiences with studying Communication Science at the UvA.

 The Communication Science department is on the Roeterseilandcampus in the centre of Amsterdam.
 Look at the virtual map and videos of our building REC C and the rest of the campus.

 Do you want to see where you will be studying?
 Come to the UvA and experience our campuses with the interactive UvA Campus Tour app.
 Soak up the atmosphere, solve riddles and bring the campus to life through augmented and virtual reality.